katydid/parser/references/protobufs.md

 * bool
 * string:	A string must always contain UTF-8 encoded or 7-bit ASCII text, and cannot be longer than 232.
+* bytes:	May contain any arbitrary sequence of bytes no longer than 232.
 * message
 * repeated
 * optional